MMP for co-rank one foliations on threefolds: Existence of F-dlt modifications

 Since $K_{\cal H}+\widetilde{\Delta}$ is trivial over $X$, each step of the $(K_\cal H+\Theta)$-MMP is $\sum (\epsilon(F_j)-a_j)F_j$-negative and so only components in the support of $\sum (\epsilon(F_j)-a_j)F_j$ are contracted.
 In particular, no component in the support of $\sum E_i$ is contracted by the MMP and our result follows. \end{proof}

-\begin{theorem}[Cone theorem for lc pairs] Let $X$ be a normal projective threefold and let $\mathcal F$ be a co-rank one foliation with non-dicritical singularities.
+\begin{theorem}[Cone theorem for lc pairs] Let $X$ be a normal projective threefold and let $\mathcal F$ be a co-rank one foliation on $X$ with non-dicritical singularities.
+Suppose that $X$ is potentially klt.
 Let $(\mathcal F,\Delta)$ be an lc pair where $\Delta\ge 0$ and let $H$ be an ample $\bb Q$-divisor.

 Then there exist countable many curves $\xi_1,\xi_2,\dots$ such that